aryajavidi/Group_2_Final/README.md

 The data we are working with was retrieved from Kaggle from the [following link](https://www.kaggle.com/datasets/rudymizrahi/airbnb-listings-in-major-us-cities-deloitte-ml/).

 The data was provided as a part of the Deloitte Machine Learning Competition.
 The data was provided in CSV format.
 There are 74,112 rows and 29 columns, which we have reduced to 6 columns after determining which variables would be most pertinent to our machine learning model and analysis.
+The variables in this dataset describe the location, features, and host information for each properety.
+The properties have their prices described as log_price.

 ### The dataset originally contained the following variables:
 * id